Depthkit Studio Expansion

 • Setting this to 0 effectively turn this contribution off completely.

-• The Surface Normal Color Blend Weight can make blurry blends look sharper.
+• The Fixed Texture Blend can make blurry blends look sharper.
 However, it is heavily affected by the View Dependent Color Blending Weight, so it may be beneficial to balance these values.

-Edge Mask Enabled.
-Enable the edge mask feature to assist in blending harsh edges across perspectives.
+Enable Edge Mask - Enable the edge mask feature to assist in blending harsh edges across perspectives.
 Enabling this setting will reveal a set of Edge Mask settings.

 Advanced per-perspective settings (experimental)